Course Descriptions

 Requirement(s): Experiential

-Concentration(s): Business and Corporate Law (JD), Intellectual Property (JD), LLM in Business and Corporate Law (LLMB), Business and Corporate Law (LLMC), Intellectual Property (LLMC), Intellectual Property Law (LLMG)
+Concentration(s): Business and Corporate Law (JD), Intellectual Property (JD), LLM in Business and Corporate Law (LLMB), Business and Corporate Law (LLMUS), Intellectual Property (LLMUS), Intellectual Property Law (LLMG)

 If you have been offered and have accepted a field placement, meet the eligibility requirements, agree to meet the course obligations and want to register for the Externship course, fill out the Field Placement Form.
-The Office of Career and Professional Development will then confirm your placement and instruct you on registering for the course.
+After you submit the form, the Office of Career and Professional Development will review it and send you an email with directions on how to enroll.

-Note: There are limitations on JD concentration eligibility.
+There are limitations on JD concentration eligibility.
 Please check the JD concentrations web pages for more information.
-Contact Law Student Affairs to find out if your work in this clinic qualifies for the concentration.
+Contact Law Student Affairs to find out if your work in this externship qualifies for the concentration.

 Additional Information: JD Concentrations Web Page, Email Law Student Affairs